Welcome to today's edition of the Rush 24-7 podcast.

 We're doing the same thing here.

-We're talking about negotiating a peace treaty treaty.
+We're talking about negotiating a peace treaty.

 That doesn't make sense to me.

-Well, I uh it look, that there's a possibility here.
+Well, look, there's a possibility here.

 I'm reminded of the old days of Ronaldus Magnus.

-Uh I have to laugh, by the way.
+I have to laugh, by the way.

-Thirteenth day of fighting uh is the graphic.
+13th day of fighting is the graphic.

-What is this thirteenth day of fighting?
+What is this 13th day of fighting?

-That's another thing that's missing is the historical context and the historical perspective.
+That's another thing that's missing, is the historical context and the historical perspective.

-It's not the thirteenth day of fighting.
+It's not the 13th day of fighting.

-This is just one skirmish in this war that's been going on ever since the UN resolution in 48 establishing Israel.
+This is just one skirmish in this war that's been going on ever since the UN resolution in 1948 establishing Israel.

-Uh, they're not even putting the pressure on them, but they are moving in asking for a ceasefire.
+But they are moving in asking for a ceasefire.

-Uh but the Israelis, uh, you know, in the old days, they would have sent uh tremendous ground troops in, and they would have uh I know there's some hidden weapons and tunnels and and uh and this sort of thing, but you have to understand why I'm saying this.
+But the Israelis, you know, in the old days, they would have sent tremendous ground troops in and they would have, I know there's some hidden weapons and tunnels and this sort of thing.

-Hezbollah can win This thing, even if they lose it.
+Hezbollah can win this thing even if they lose it.

 All they have to do is survive.